Judge Dredd (film): Design

 The film's production designer was Nigel Phelps.
 Judge Dredd was his first feature film as sole production designer, he had previously worked on several high-profile music videos, and was a concept artist under Anton Furst.
-He hired Peter Young, whom he'd previously worked with on Batman, as set decorator.
+He hired Peter Young, with whom he had previously worked on Batman, as set decorator.
 Leslie Tomkins was the supervising art director.

 Stallone personally selected Gianni Versace to design futuristic yet functional attire for the film.
 Versace created numerous rejected designs for Dredd's outfit, before landing on the final look.

 The Statue of Liberty face was built in Lenox, Massachusetts, by a subsidiary of executive producer Andy Vajna's company Cinergi.

 Special and visual effects

 The visual effects were realized by Douglas Trumbull's company Massive Illusion, with designs by Kiesler-Walczak.
 Additional effects were provided by Digital FilmWorks, The Magic Camera Company, Amalgamated Pixels, and Atomic Pictures.

 The prosthetic make-up designs for Mean Machine Angel were created by artist Chris Cunningham (credited as 'Chris Hill'), supervised by Nick Dudman.

-The production initially intended to use an actor in a suit to depict the Hammerstein, but Danny Cannon insisted they build it for real using animatronics.
+The production initially intended to use an actor in a suit to depict the ABC Warrior, but Danny Cannon insisted they build it for real using animatronics.
 The hydraulics-powered effect was created by Joss Williams and controlled by five remote operators.